-The highly-successful Promotoras Comunitarias program was created to address the lack of access to reproductive health care and sexuality information in the Latino community.
-The program is modeled after Mexican and Central American programs that reach at-risk populations by utilizing peer-to-peer education to bring health education to Latino families.
+The highly-successful Promotoras Comunitarias Training Program was created to address the lack of access to reproductive health care and sexuality information in the Latino community.
+Promotoras are Latinas who are knowledgeable and respected in the community and who provide culturally relevant health education and advocate for underserved populations to receive appropriate services.

 Family rejection has been identified as an indicator of negative health and achievement outcomes for LGBT youth.
-Family Acceptance is a four session curriculum that focuses on raising awareness about the negative health outcomes on LGBT youth that result from family rejection.
-It is designed to promote a welcoming environment at home for LGBT children and relatives.
+Familias Diversas, Unidas y Sanas is a four-session curriculum that focuses on debunking myths about the LGBT community and promoting a welcoming environment at home and in the community for LGBT children and relatives.

 Since its launch in 1991, more than 1,000 women from different parts of Los Angeles have been trained to act as community health promoters.
 To date, the program has reached more than 200,000 residents of Los Angeles County.

 Planned Parenthood Los Angeles' Promotoras Comunitarias program serves the communities surrounding most of our health centers.